 - 1 cup all purpose flour

-- 1 tablespoon sugar (optional-- if you like a sweeter cannoli)
+- 1 tbsp sugar (optional, for a sweeter cannoli)

 - 1 egg yolk